dials/dials/doc/sphinx/about.rst

 The DIALS framework is being developed in a fully open-source, collaborative environment.
 In the spirit of the open source movement, we welcome collaboration from anyone who wishes to contribute to the project.
-The framework development is currently a joint effort between developers funded by BioStruct-X, Diamond Light Source and CCP4, based in the UK, and developers funded by an NIH technology project: *Realizing new horizons in X-ray crystallography data processing*, based at the LBNL, USA.
+The framework development is currently a joint effort between developers from `Diamond Light Source`_ and `CCP4`_, based in the UK, and developers at `Lawrence Berkeley National Laboratory`_, USA.
 Our common interests allow us to distribute effort and combine expertise effectively, greatly enhancing our joint productivity and allowing us to tackle the sizeable task of writing a new data processing package within a reasonable time frame.